manan-gupta-16/ARL_internship_documentation/documentation/ReadMe.md

 ## Literature Review and Background:

 * The underwater and surface robots like STARFISH and NUSwan deployed the in-house developed DSAAV and JC2 framework.
-These frameworks are custom-built for the vehicles.
+These frameworks are custom-built and require a high maintenance cost.
 It is costly to maintain a software framework and this distracts from focusing on robotics research.
-This poses a problem to harware modularity in the vehicles as the framwework is specifically designed for each vehicle and its application.
-In other words, each time a modification has to be done, or a new vehicle is designed, the software frameworks have to either be modified a lot or they have to be built from the ground-up.
-Hence, the idea is to explore using a framework that promotes hardware modularity for the different subsystems.
+Hence, the idea is to explore using a framework that promotes a low maintenance cost while still providing the benefits that were supported by DSAAV.

 * Another point kept in mind is that the vehicles' different subsystems use microcontroller boards and sentuators (sensors and actuators) to handle their tasks.
 The vehicle has one central on-board processing unit (for example, a Jetson Nano) which can handle the computationally extensive tasks.